zilishen/documentation/F5-NGINX-team-notes.md

   specifically authorized.
 - Do not include anything that even resembles PII.
 - Do not include information that is proprietary to and/or private within F5/NGINX.

+As an F5/NGINX employee, if you have a GitHub account, you should be able to clone these repositories.

 To protect F5/NGINX, the ability to merge pull requests is strictly limited to employees of F5/NGINX.